 About the OAH

-Founded in 1907, the Organization of American Historians (OAH) is the largest professional society dedicated to the teaching and study of American history.
-The mission of the organization is to promote excellence in the scholarship, teaching, and presentation of American history, and to encourage wide discussion of historical questions and the equitable treatment of all practitioners of history.
+The mission of the OAH is to promote excellence in the scholarship, teaching and presentation of American history, to encourage wide discussion of historical questions, and to advocate for history and the equitable treatment of all practitioners of history.

-- Advancement of scholarship.
 The OAH advances the teaching and practice of American history through its numerous publications, programs, and initiatives.
 The organization’s quarterly Journal of American History is the leading scholarly journal in the field.
-The OAH Distinguished Lectureship Program brings prominent speakers to the public, and the organization’s awards, prizes, and its annual meeting recognize and foster the best historical scholarship.
+The OAH Distinguished Lectureship Program brings prominent speakers to the public, and the organization’s awards, prizes, and its annual conference recognize and foster the best historical scholarship.